2023’s Best Cities to Live Without a Car

-We compared the 200 biggest U.S. cities based on 19 indicators of car-free-friendliness.
-We measured each city’s walkability, transit ridership, climate, and pedestrian safety, among other factors.
+We compared the 200 biggest U.S. cities based on 4 categories.
+We looked at each city’s walkability, bikeability, transit ridership, and pedestrian safety, among 23 total metrics.

 Contents